Mochaul/progfound2-assignment/assignment-1/README.md

 The second class, `TrainCar`, represents the car in a train that may linked to another car in the same train and it will also contain an instance of `WildCat`.

+The starter code is available in `src/main/java` directory. **Please ensure all of your work is stored in the same folder as starter code.**

 The following subsections describe the specifications of each class.

 ### WildCat Class